Category Archives: Natural Remedies & Homeopathy

 • Avoid carbonated drinks.

-• Eat small meals – five to six over the day, and eat them slowly
+• Eat small meals – five to six a day, and eat them slowly

 • Avoid spicy foods